hlyi/insteon-hub-uart-bridge-firmware/docs/first_flash/README.md

 ![Hub ICSP connector](hub_conn_label.png)

+Connect the pic32 programmer to the Hub.
 The ICSP header is located on the Hub board as shown above.
 Refer to the pinout tables in the prerequisite section for your programmer type.

 ### Powering the Hub for Programming